Date of Award:

 An increase in capital investment in rural areas was found to reduce rural-urban migration, and an increase in capital investment in urban areas was found to encourage rural-urban migration.
 Investment was found to be the most significant variable in determining wage rates, however, it was less significant than the prices of rural and urban goods in determining rural-urban migration.

 It is concluded that changing relative economic opportunities, changing output prices, and capital investments between rural and urban areas are important factors providing impetus for rural-urban migration and they are major economic determinants of rural-urban migration in Korea.
 Thus, government is faced with alternative policies for the reduction of rural-urban migration.
 For instance, the government may give wage subsidies to the rural employment sector, it may increase large-scale public investments, or it may allow a rise in agricultural prices.
 Each of these policies would tend to reduce the flow of resources from the agricultural sector to non-agricultural sector.

 A redistribution of resources may not facilitate efficient resource allocation and the optimal growth of the national economy.
 Therefore, the efficiency aspects of stimulating a resource flow should be examined carefully before these policy variables are implemented for achieving population redistribution.

-Park, Hong Youl, "Economic Determinants of Rural-urban Migration: The Case of Korea" (1975).
+Park, Hong Youl, "Economic Determinants of Rural-Urban Labor Migration: The Case of Korea" (1975).
 All Graduate Theses and Dissertations.
 3360.